 When NEC began talking about SDN at Network Field Day 9, I was not sure what to expect.
 I knew they had been heavily involved with openflow since the early days, and many years ago I was able to get my hands on their early OpenFlow controller and was immediately frustrated by its cryptic nature and frankly, poor documentation.
 Their switches were fine and were heavily utilized in early OpenFlow deployments.
 I knew they had decent support and were squarely on board the SDN train.
 Their controller, in 2010, was not terribly fun to work with.
 It was (if memory serves) prohibitively expensive and the support manual was nearly as cryptic as the controller.
 Because it’s my personality type, I went in with a very open mind, hoping to be surprised.
 After all, it’d been 4+ years since I’d seen that controller.
+Well, I am here to report that I will happily eat some crow.
+Eat Crow A few things became very apparent to me as I sat and watched the presentation from NEC, which you can view in its entirety below:

 • NEC is not messing around with their SDN offering.
 They’ve been in the openflow game since the beginning and the polish on their controller shows it.
 The topology is quite nice and they’ve got a finished looking product that would find itself at home in a decent sized NOC.